 - If the purse is not a holster-purse but is pinch-hitting as such, the gun compartment must not be penetrable by any object, within or outside of the purse, during normal use.

-– The purse is under your control at all times.
+- The purse is under your control at all times.
 That means on your body when you’re not in the car or at home.
-There can be no leaving it where it can be stolen or investigated by a curious tot, child, or teen.
+There can be no leaving it where it can be stolen or investigated by a curious tot, child, teen, or purse snatcher.

 I hope this guide has provided knowledge that you can use for holster shopping.
 In short, your carry system should be one that: